Skip to main content

 • The system will list all recognized USB devices.

-2. Handle Command Exceptions
+2. Handle Command Errors

 • If prompted that the lsusb command does not exist, install it first: